xiwcx/sass-intro/resources/Local Dev Setup.md

-Your Mac, like your server, is a unix based system, which makes it awesome for developing web sites and appications.
-It even comes with a lot of the applications you would need to set up a server built in.
+Your Mac, like your server, is a unix based system.
+This makes it awesome for developing web sites and appications as you can set your Mac up to run the same (or at least very similarly) to your production environment.
+It even comes with a lot of the applications you need to set up a we server built in.

-But, you don't necessarily want to start editing configuration files or installing specialized server applications directly in the environment you Mac uses to run itself.
-Instead, we're going to install applications that *sandbox* server applications and scripts in a separate environment.
-Sandboxing basically limits what you can mess up, which is a good thing.
+But wait!
+Don't go enabling apache yet, friend.
+You don't necessarily want to  edit configuration files or install server applications directly in the environment your Mac uses to run itself.
+Instead, we'll install some applications that place server apps and scripts in a separate, *sandboxed*environment.
+Sandboxing helps limit how much of your computer you can mess up, which we can all agree is a good thing.

-You'll need a little acumen on the command line to get things set up, but after that it's smooth sailing.
+You'll need a little command line knowledge to get things set up, but after that it's smooth sailing.

-### Install these tools in this order:
+## Install these tools in order:

 1. Mamp: http://www.mamp.info/en/index.html
     Mamp is Mac Apache Mysql Php.
 It's your personal web server on your development machine.